sbanning/SCVulDet_WIDENNET/README.md

 2. ensure you have the right dataset in place: `reent_contracts.txt` for reentrancy, `ts_contracts.txt` for timestamp dependence
 3. for vulnerability type: `ts` for timestamp and `re` for reentrancy

-4. For timestamp dependence:
+4. For timestamp dependence, execute the command:
 ```
   python3 SCVulDet_WIDENNET.py .\ts_contracts.txt ts
 ```

-4. For reentrancy:
+4. For reentrancy, execute the command:
 ```
   python3 SCVulDet_WIDENNET.py .\reent_contracts.txt re
 ```